ElektraInitiative/libelektra/src/bindings/xfconf/README.md

 ## Installation

 In order that these bindings can be used as a drop-in replacement for Xfconf, the original library must be replaced.
-Assuming that the library directory is `/usr/local/lib`, this can be achieved as follows:

-1. copy the `libxfconfbinding.so` to `/usr/local/lib/libxfconfbinding.so.0.0.1`
-2. symlink `/usr/local/lib/libxfconfbinding.so.0` to `/usr/local/lib/libxfconfbinding.so.0.0.1`
-3. symlink `/usr/local/lib/libxfconfbinding.so` to `/usr/local/lib/libxfconfbinding.so.0.0.1`
-4. symlink `/usr/local/lib/libxfconf-0.so.3.0.0` to `/usr/local/lib/libxfconfbinding.so.0.0.1`
-5. take the symlinks `/usr/local/lib/libxfconf-0.so.3` and `/usr/local/lib/libxfconf-.so` which point to `/usr/local/lib/libxfconf-0.so` from the upstream Xfconf library and place them into you system

-This can be also achieved using the [system replace script](scripts/replace-system-xfconf.sh).
-These changes can be reverted with the [system restore script](scripts/restore-system-xfconf.sh).
-Note, that both scripts must be run directly within the build root.
-However, there are more convenient ways to achieve that as described [below](#using-the-binding-as-a-replacement-in-xfce).

-## Using the binding as a replacement in Xfce

-It is currently possible to use this binding instead of Xfconf in order to start and use Xfce.

 **Caution:** Although it is in general possible to use this binding as a replacement it is not recommended at all.
 Although, Xfconf related properties should work as desired, configuration settings outside (such as Gtks) may result into an inconsistent state.